The train was very quiet. Luckily there was nobody in the carriage, as it was very hard not to be noticed with a tiger that insisted on bouncing.

 ‘I don’t like you standing on my back!’ grumbled Grigs ‘and Abigail won’t like bits of her fur being in that hedge.’

-Patrick clambered up over the Tiger and reached up to the window.
-With a grunt he pulled himself up.
-‘I’m up now, so for once, bounce.
-Come on up onto the windowsill.’
+Balancing on the tiger, Patrick reached up as high as he could towards the window.
+It was a long way but with a heave he pulled himself up.
+‘I’m here, so for once, bounce.
+Come on, bounce up onto the windowsill.’

 The tigers head appeared and then disappeared.